King Remembered in Time

 King Remembered In Time is the tenth mixtape by American rapper and record producer Big K.R.I.T.
 It was released through Cinematic Music Group on April 10, 2013.
 The mixtape features guest appearances from fellow American rappers Bun B, Future, Trinidad James, Wiz Khalifa, Smoke DZA, and Big Sant.
-The mixtape's production was handled almost entirely by K.R.I.T. himself, alongside with a fellow American record producer, 9th Wonder, whom has been the only other contributor on a record.
+The mixtape's production was handled almost entirely by K.R.I.T. himself, along with a fellow American record producer, 9th Wonder, whom has been the only other contributor on a record.

 The mixtape was released on both DatPiff and LiveMixtapes, and as of June 23, 2013, it had been downloaded over 200,000 times on the former.

 On October 21, 2014, Nature Sounds released the physical version of King Remembered in Time.
 The mixtape was included as part of the collection The Underground Edition, which also included his previous mixtapes K.R.I.T.
 Wuz Here, 4eva N a Day and Return of 4eva issued on vinyl, cassette and compact disc.